Associate Professor (Reader) in Film & Television Studies

-In the Spring of 2018, I will be teaching the third year option module entitled, 'Eco-cinema: environment and the politics of film'.
+In the Spring of 2019, I will be teaching 'Eco-cinema: environment and the politics of film'.

 I have supervised PhDs on film theory, film aesthetics, world cinema, queer television, African cinema, and experimental European cinema of the mid-twentieth century.
 I am especially interested in supervising postgraduate projects related to film theory, the politics of world cinemas, contemporary moving image aesthetics, and queer cinema.